ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ecord here.
+Beneath this mouldering canopy
+Once shone the bright and busy eye;
+But stu t not at the dismal void—
+If social love that eye employed,
+It with no lawless fire it gleamed,
+But through the dews of kindness beamed,
+That eye shall be forever bright
+When stars and suns are sunk in night.
+Wltbin this hollow cavern hung
+The ready swift and tuneful tongue;
+If falsehood&#x27;s honey it disdained,
-d where it could not praise, was chained,
+And where it could not praise, was chained,
 If bold in virtue&#x27;s cause it spoke.
 Yet gentle concord never broke.
 This silent tongue shall plead for thee